 At Southern Earth Sciences, Inc. safety is our number one concern.
-Over the past few years, our workers have been making the transition to a culture of safety, which has become a core value at our company; one that influences us every day, all day.
-Our managers are committed and determined to do everything possible to provide our workers with a safe working environment, so that they can go home each day safe and sound.
+Over the past few years, our workers have been making the transition to a culture of safety.
+This has become a core value at our company; one that influences us every day, all day.
+Our managers are committed and determined to do everything possible to provide our workers with a safe working environment.
+In other words, we do this, so that they can go home each day safe and sound.

 Safety Program Key Elements:

-- New worker safety orientation that is tailored to suit each newly hired employee, and lasts a minimum of two days before being cleared for work.
+- New worker orientation that is tailored to suit each newly hired employee.
+This lasts a minimum of two days before being cleared for work.

-- On-line safety training is administered on a continuing basis for all personnel.
+- On-line training is administered on a continuing basis for all personnel.

-- Quarterly company-wide safety meetings are mandatory and held at each SESI location.
+- Quarterly company-wide meetings are mandatory and held at each SES location.

-- We have a functioning safety committee comprised of our Safety Director (full-time position) as well as one Safety Officer from each of our 10 office locations.
-The safety committee meets via teleconference on a weekly basis and drives the safety program, evaluates it and recommends improvements.
-Workers who are injured must participate in a safety committee meeting to tell their story and are subjected to questions about the injury by members of the committee.
+- We have a working committee comprised of our Safety Director (full-time position) as well as one Safety Officer from each of our 10 office locations.
+The committee meets via teleconference on a weekly basis.
+It drives the program, evaluates and recommends improvements.
+Workers who are injured must participate in a committee meeting to tell their story.
+They are subjected to questions about the injury by members of the committee.

 - Each office location is inspected by the Safety Director on an annual basis.

-- We maintain at least one person at each office that is first aid/CPR trained.
+- We keep at least one person at each office that is first aid and CPR trained.

-- Our workers are empowered with stop work authority if they encounter a situation that is unsafe.
+- Our workers are allowed the authority to stop work if they encounter a situation that is unsafe.

-- Near miss reports are a worker responsibility, and are made directly to the Safety Director – there are never any repercussions from filing a near miss report.
+- Near miss reports are the responsibility of the workers.
+They are made directly to the Safety Director.
+There is never any repercussions from filing a near miss report.

 - Supervisors conduct monthly on-site PPE inspections on a random basis to assure that our workers are wearing the appropriate personal protective equipment correctly.

-- The Safety Director delivers a 2-minute safety update voice message every Monday at 9:00 am to every employee to provide updates regarding our safety program, as well as encouraging them to start off the week making safety a priority.
+- The Safety Director delivers a 2-minute safety update voice message every Monday at 9:00 am.
+This goes to every employee to provide updates about our safety program.
+In conclusion, this encourages them to start off the week making safety a priority.